maniaplanet/script-xmlrpc/XmlRpcListing.md

 			"racetime": 123456, //< Total race time in milliseconds "laptime": 45678, //< Lap time in milliseconds "stuntsscore": 3457, //< Stunts score
-			"checkpointinrace": 13, //< Number of checkpoints crossed since the beginning of the race "checkpointinlap": 4, //< Number of checkpoints crossed since the beginning of the lap "isendrace": false, //< Is it the finish line checkpoint "isendlap": false, //< Is it the multilap checkpoint "curracecheckpoints": [1234, 5200, 7580, 9000], //< Checkpoints times since the beginning of the race
+			"checkpointinrace": 3, //< Number of checkpoints crossed since the beginning of the race minus one (index of the checkpoint in the curracecheckpoints array)
+			"checkpointinlap": 0, //< Number of checkpoints crossed since the beginning of the lap minus one (index of the checkpoint in the curlapcheckpoints array)
+			"isendrace": false, //< Is it the finish line checkpoint "isendlap": false, //< Is it the multilap checkpoint "curracecheckpoints": [1234, 5200, 7580, 9000], //< Checkpoints times since the beginning of the race